PhilipVigus/lantum-test/README.md

 I had an issue with the endTimeDates of some of the data passed back by the API.
 One or two of them had a month of 13, which meant that creating a Date object from the string threw an error.
 I didn't have time to investigate this further, so left the End time unformatted in the Session component.

+### Tests

+I realised right at the end that there is currently no test for the 'loading state' of the SessionList component.
+I added the loading state as part of fixing a bug when implementing the async loading of the session data from the API, and missed the fact I needed to add a test for it.

 ### Adding global state

 As commented in code, the user data is currently hard coded into the SessionsList component.
 This needs to be moved into global state, either using a React context or Redux.
 My preference would be the latter, as I find the syntax easier to work with.